top of page

 I PLAY FOR MOCOA

-I play for Mocoa was an art and citizen participation project carried out as part of the Fuente de Paz Association team in Colombia.
-It was a space for creation with children in Mocoa focused on the reconstruction of their city after an avalanche occurred there.
-Through imagination and experimentation, we created a woven monument and an itinerant structure to mobilize games and artistic activities in the territory.
+I play for Mocoa was a citizen participation project I coordinated as part of Colombia's Fuente de Paz Association team.
+It was a co-creation laboratory with children in Mocoa focused on the reconstruction of their city after the avalanche occurred on March 2017.
+Through imagination and experimentation, we created, with people from the San Miguel neighborhood community (victims of the avalanche), a woven monument and an itinerant structure to mobilize games and artistic activities for children in the territory.

-MONUMENT made with 10 metal frames, handwoven with cabuya, and installed in the surroundings of Doña Rosa's house, an emerging community center.
-Children wanted to give life to the San Miguel neighborhood, one of the most affected by the avalanche, and they proposed to build a monument.
-We invited a group of women to do it and the result was a series of textiles that seek to redefine Doña Rosa's house as a meeting, collaborative and learning space.
+> MONUMENT made with 10 metal frames, handwoven with cabuya, and installed in the surroundings of Doña Rosa's house, an emerging community center.
+Children wanted to give life to San Miguel neighborhood (one of the most affected by the avalanche) and they proposed to build a monument.
+We invited a group of women to do it with them and the result was a series of textiles to redefine Doña Rosa's house as a meeting, collaborative and learning space.

 + CHAGRA DE JUEGOS

-Game book to support community leaders in developing activities in their schools.
-The word Chagra refers to the orchard (or vegetable garden) as a space for community exchange; appealing to this word we wanted to invite to recognize playing as an important element of the community and collective memory.
-The book is accompanied with a suitcase full of materials and objects, and is written as a myth, proposing a narrative that relates the materials and dynamics with stories and stories from the Kamëntšá community.
+> Book of games and pedagogical activities (designed by Taller dos puntos) to support community leaders in developing artistic activities in their schools.
+The word Chagra refers to the vegetable patch as a space for community knowledge; it doesn't refer only to the vegetation and fruits that grow there but also to the care, knowledge, and boundaries with land and territory.
+Appealing to this word in the title, playing was promoted as an important element of the collective memory.
+Its content is written as a myth, relating the materials and dynamics with stories from the Kamëntšá community.

 bottom of page